cisco/mindmeld/docs/source/userguide/key_concepts.rst

 |

-template
-  See **natural language response**.

-|

-slot
-  See **natural language response**.

-|

 conversational turn
   A single instance of either dialogue participant (the user or the app) communicating with the other.
 The dialogue between a user and the app proceeds as a series of back and forth communication with each party `taking turns <https://en.wikipedia.org/wiki/Turn-taking>`_ to advance the conversation.

 |

 dialogue state
   The state that the application is in at each step of the dialogue.
 The app transitions from one dialogue state to another with every turn in the conversation.
-Each dialogue state has a corresponding **dialogue state handler** that determines the appropriate form of response, and the necessary logic to be invoked to determine the content of the response.

 |

 dialogue state handler
-  See **dialogue state**.
+  The code to be executed when the app is in a particular dialogue state.
+It determines the appropriate form of response for that state, and invokes any logic necessary to determine the content of the response.

 |